mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/net6-upgrade.md

 dotnetenv('core')
 ```

+!!! warning

+    There is a known bug for MATLAB R2024b with .NET 6.

+To patch:

+From a .NET 6 installation, copy ijwhost.dll from
+`./packs/Microsoft.NETCore.App.Host.win-x64/6.0.XX/runtimes/win-x64/native/ijwhost.dll`
+into <matlabroot>/bin/win64 (replace existing).

 The runtime configuration file for the .NET runtime can be found
 in `matlabroot/bin/win64/dotnetcli_netcore.runtimeconfig.json`.
 With this file, MATLAB loads the latest appropriate assemblies compatible with SQLRace API.